-These light, soft and utterly delicious Scotch Pancakes (Drop Scones) are easy to whip up for breakfast, brunch or snack.
-I’ve simplified the recipe so it’s fool-proof, quick and the whole family loves them!
+These light, soft and utterly delicious Self Raising Flour Pancakes are easy to whip up for breakfast, brunch or snack.
+I've simplified the recipe so it's fool-proof, quick and the whole family loves them!

 Pancakes are a weekly staple in our house; typically made either at the weekend for breakfast or as a post-nursery snack option for the walk home with kids.